Why does Neura Health Focus on Headache and Migraine?

 minutes

-Why does Neura Health Focus on Headache and Migraine?
+Why Did Neura Health Launch Only Treating Headache and Migraine?

 Migraine is one of the most common diseases worldwide, and can be very severe and even disabling.
 In fact, the World Health Organization describes migraine disability as the most disabling disease affecting young people.
 And it’s a women’s health issue as well – three times more women experience migraine than men